gedrutten/Portfolio/content/jso/FinalArtistStatement.md

 <center> {{< figure src="/img/jso/Escher.jpg" caption="MC Escher - Bond of union (April 1956)" width="60%" >}} </center>

 To help create the form, I worked with a digital model of a head and editied it to create the kind of form I was looking for.
 I then ran it through software that sliced it into 4mm slices that could be cut on a laser cutter.
-Once the 43 pieces were fixed together, it becoame a reference form to model against.
+Once the 43 pieces were fixed together, it became a reference form to model against.
 I used the various steel forms in the workshop together with the nylon hammers to create the shapes I was looking for, annealing regularly.

 <div class="row">
     <div class="6u 12u$(medium)">